bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

 A way to store data and have it stored in the memory so it can be refereneced later.
-Basically, closing the function instead of function allowing it to be accessed outside the function onces it's returned.
+Basically, closing the function and allowing variables to be accessed throughout the function.

 2. Study the following code, then answer the questions below.